Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người hùng thầm lặng 'vá lành' những 'vết thương' đường

-Mr. Nguyen Van Kham and his son - Nguyen Quoc Khiem patching the road along Tu Tan canal (Tan Thanh B commune)
+Mr. Nguyen Van Kham and his son, Nguyen Quoc Khiem, are repairing the paved road along the Tu Tan canal (Tan Thanh B commune).

-After work, he often spends time going around observing and looking for roads that need repair.
-The materials he uses to “patch the road” are often found by him everywhere.
-All morning, he goes around asking for asphalt waste from newly completed projects.
-When the asphalt has dried and hardened, he uses a knife to pry it up, brushes off the grass and trash, puts it in a bag and takes it home.
+After work, he often spends time traveling around observing and looking for roads that need repair.
+The materials he uses to "patch the roads" are usually things he finds himself searching for.
+All morning, he goes around collecting discarded asphalt from recently completed construction sites.
+Once the asphalt has hardened, he uses a knife to scrape it off, cleans it of weeds and debris, puts it in a bag, and carries it home.

-In front of his house, he painstakingly crushed them into small pieces, mixed them with kerosene, and created a thick mixture.
-Then, he used small stones to “pound” this mixture into the potholes on the road.
-The kerosene and the heat of the sun would melt the plastic, then help them stick together.
+In front of his house, he painstakingly crushed them into small pieces, mixed them with kerosene, creating a thick mixture.
+Then, he used small stones to "pound" this mixture into the potholes on the road.
+Kerosene and the heat of the sun would melt the plastic, then help them stick together.
 Cars passing over them would compress them, making them more solid.
 A few hours later, the road surface would be smoother than before, no longer afraid of cars hitting potholes are the secrets shared by Mr. Kham.

-Under the harsh sunlight of the West, the blinding dust on the road, the calluses on his hands… all of these do not discourage him.
-For Mr. Kham, patching roads is not simply repairing damage but also a way to show his love for his homeland.
-Each filled pothole is a small joy for him.
-He works with all his heart, not afraid of difficulties and hardships, just hoping that the country roads will become smoother and safer for the people.
+Under the scorching sun of the Mekong Delta, amidst the swirling dust and calluses on his hands, nothing could discourage him.
+For Mr. Kham, repairing roads wasn't simply about fixing damage, but also a way to express his love for his homeland.
+Each pothole filled brought him a small joy.
+He worked wholeheartedly, undeterred by difficulties and hardships, hoping only that the country roads would become smoother and safer for the people.

 Whenever someone reports a road breakdown, Mr. Kham will be there.
-It can't be immediate, but you don't have to wait too long either.
-Whoever reports first will come first, whoever reports later will wait a couple of days, rain or shine, he never stops.
+It can’t be immediate, but you don’t have to wait too long either.
+Those who report first will come first, and those who report later will wait a couple of days.
+Rain or shine, he doesn’t stop.
 For him, repairing degraded roads is not a duty, but a joy.

 Gradually, seeing the meaning of his work, local people and benefactors contributed sand, rocks, cement, etc. for him to go and “heal the wounds” of the roads.
-They loved him so much that, whenever they saw him stop his car on the side of the road, someone would immediately bring him water, someone would stop to ask him questions.
+They loved him so much that, whenever they saw him stop his car on the side of the road, someone immediately brought him water, someone stopped to ask him questions.
 Their affection for him was like a sincere thank you, like a great source of encouragement for him to continue his meaningful work.

-Mr. Huynh Van Son, a local resident, shared: “The economic situation of Mr. Kham’s family is still difficult, so he is very enthusiastic about business, and at the same time always shows the spirit of participating in charity work, sharing and helping many people with his own efforts.
-I witnessed Mr. Kham “patching” the collapsed and sunken areas of the roads…”.
+Mr. Huynh Van Son, a local resident, shared: “The economic situation of Mr. Kham’s family is still difficult, so he is very enthusiastic about business, and always shows the spirit of participating in charity work, sharing and helping many people with his own efforts.
+I witnessed with my own eyes Mr. Kham “patching” the collapsed and sunken surfaces of the roads…”.
 Those sincere words partly expressed the respect and gratitude of the people for Mr. Kham.

-After many years of volunteer work, Mr. Kham has mobilized people inside and outside the locality to support sand, stone, and cement with a total value of nearly 200 million VND to carry out the work of "healing wounds" for collapsed and sunken traffic routes, especially rural traffic in and out of Tan Thanh B commune with a total length of about 100km.
+After many years of volunteer work, Mr. Kham has mobilized people in and outside the locality to donate sand, stone, and cement worth nearly 200 million VND to carry out the work of "healing the wounds" of roads that have collapsed or subsided, especially rural roads in and outside Tan Thanh B commune, with a total length of about 100km.

-Mr. Kham’s meaningful work has recently been duly recognized when he was honored to receive a Certificate of Merit from the Head of the Central Propaganda Department for his outstanding achievements in studying and following Ho Chi Minh’s ideology, morality and style.
-The rough and bumpy country roads have now become smooth, contributing significantly to the socio-economic development of the locality.
+Mr. Kham's meaningful work has recently been duly recognized when he was honored to receive a Certificate of Merit from the Head of the Central Propaganda Department for his outstanding achievements in studying and following Ho Chi Minh's ideology, morality and style.
+The rough and bumpy country roads have now become smooth, contributing significantly to the local socio-economic development.

 Source: https://congthuong.vn/nguoi-hung-tham-lang-va-lanh-nhung-vet-thuong-duong-368346.html